 * Instructions for creating a budget

-Please consult the Davis Projects for Peace "Budget Template Instructions".
+Please consult the Davis Projects for Peace "Budget Template Instructions."
 While this is designed for Fellowship recipients, it is a useful guide for planning a project budget.
 Figures need not be exact at the time of application, but should be researched and realistic.

 2. Two Completed Online Recommendations

-TWO online recommendations must be submitted for each participant in the project with at least one from a Tri-Co faculty member.
+Two online recommendations must be submitted for each participant in the project with at least one from a Tri-Co faculty member.
 The second recommendation may be from a faculty member from another institution or another person who can speak to your ability to carry out the proposed project.

-Send the above link to your recommenders at least 3 weeks before the application deadline.
+Send the above link to your recommenders at least three weeks before the application deadline.
 You must also provide your recommender with information about your application (draft of your project proposal, personal statement, and/or resume).

 All involved parties and organizations connected to your proposed project must complete the online project pre-approval form.

 In the case of a group application, only one representative from the group needs to complete the on-line application.
-However, ALL participants MUST each submit a resume and a one-page personal statement via the on-line application and have TWO letters of recommendation each written on their behalf.
+However, all participants must each submit a resume and a one-page personal statement via the on-line application and have two letters of recommendation each written on their behalf.

-Interviews & Selection
+Interviews and Selection

 Competitive applicants will be invited to interview with the Bryn Mawr College selection committee in early February.
 Accommodations will be made for students studying off-campus.